tinbeast/goonstation-2016/maps/_Map Submission Guidelines.md

 - Wiring and pipes (disposals, mail, brig, and morgue/crematorium, if present) should be **complete and error-free** for the most part.
 Obviously, it is okay if you are missing a single wire or something.

+- Note to above: SpyGuy and Haine made a wonderful tool to test disposal networks, it is included in the maps/ folder.

 - The disposals crusher blast door should be **closed** at round start (i.e. anything put down disposals at round start should not be crushed without someone opening the door).

 - **All areas** on station should be powered.
 APCs should be able to be charging if the appropriate SMES are set to output.